 The IRS has stated that all legal same-sex marriages will be recognized for federal tax purposes.
 This means that "individuals who were in same-sex marriages may, but are not required to, file original or amended returns choosing to be treated as married for federal tax purposes for one or more prior tax years still open under the statute of limitations" (Source: IRS Website).
 Please note, depending on your situation, amending may not result in a larger total refund.
 You will first want to review if amending to change your filing status is beneficial in your specific situation.

-Simply CLICK HERE to access 2011 through 2013 TaxACT Online returns.
+Simply CLICK HERE to access 2013 through 2015 TaxAct Online returns.
 To either start a new return or sign in to an existing return you will need to know the Username & Password that you set up for your account at the time of registration to access an existing Online return.

-Note: Federal amendments can only be completed with TaxACT's Deluxe Program.
-If you are using the Free Federal Edition, you will be prompted to upgrade your return to Deluxe from within your return when you go to access the amendment section of the Q&A.
+Note: Federal amendments can not be completed with TaxAct's Free Federal Edition.
+If you are using the Free Federal Edition, you will be prompted to upgrade your return when you go to access the amendment section of the Q&A.

-If you were a 2011 through 2013 TaxACT Online user or if you need to start a new 2011 through 2013 return, you can still prepare and print your amended return using our TaxACT Online service.
-However, after May 8, 2015, the 2011 return will no longer be accessible through TaxACT Online and you would need to download the software in order to amend that return.
+If you were a 2013 through 2015 TaxAct Online user or if you need to start a new 2013 through 2015 return, you can still prepare and print your amended return using our TaxAct Online service.
+However, after May 8, 2017, the 2013 return will no longer be accessible through TaxAct Online and you would need to download the software in order to amend that return.

 First be sure to PRINT